Pushword/Pushword/packages/docs/content/roadmap.md

 ## BugFix && To finish

+-   When simplify 10 will be stable, add phpstan-twig-rules
 -   // TODO check a new blank installation
 -   **Admin** Fix collapse right bar not working (not storing previous session)
 -   **Admin Block Editor Tools** : Image > Add link + Alt and redesign Legend